PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 18:10:14
+Last updated: 2024-04-13 18:10:50
-Random Quote: In the end, one cares about many things, and we should not give so much importance to things. - Professor
+Random Quote: Things never work out the way you imagine they will. - Lucien